MAX25M/12-Months-of-AI-Development/README.md

 # 12-Months-of-AI-Development
 This repository serves as my professional portfolio and "dev-log" for 2026.
 Each month, I document my progress, commit code, and build a project that contributes to my year-end Capstone.

-# 🚀 12 Months of AI: From Foundation to Capstone
+# 12 Months of AI: From Foundation to Capstone
 **Goal:** Master Artificial Intelligence & Machine Learning through project-based learning.

 This repository serves as my professional portfolio and "dev-log" for 2026.
 Each month, I document my progress, commit code, and build a project that contributes to my year-end Capstone.

 ---

-## 👨‍💻 My Year-End Capstone
+## My Year-End Capstone
 **Project Idea:** [Example: AI-Driven Research Assistant for Academic Papers]
-**Objective:** To build an Agentic AI system that uses RAG (Retrieval-Augmented Generation) to summarize and cross-reference research papers within the NTU AI Cluster.
+**Objective:** To build an Agentic AI system that uses RAG (Retrieval-Augmented Generation) to summarize and cross-reference my research papers at UoPeople

 ---

-## 📅 The 2026 Roadmap
+## The 2026 Roadmap

 ### Phase 1: Foundations (Jan - Mar)
 - [ ] **January:** Python for Data Science & GitHub Fundamentals.